What Lives Matter?

 Content Warning: This work explores themes of trauma related to abusive relationships, events, and femicide as well as the ripple effects of gender-based violence.
 If you or someone you know requires support, please refer to our community support page >here<.

-Developed with partnership support from the Australian Government through Creative Australia and its arts funding and advisory body including Creative Futures Fund (Development), the Victorian Government through Creative Victoria, Reve Fund, Webster Fund, sub-funds of Australian Communities Foundation, Besen Family Foundation, Inner North Community Foundation, Brian Davis Charitable Foundation, Banksia Gardens Community Services, Arts House, donors Amy Hubbard and Crispen Butteriss (Asha Daan Trust) and Merri-bek City Council.
+Developed with partnership support from the Australian Government through Creative Australia and its arts funding and advisory body including Creative Futures Fund (Development), the Victorian Government through Creative Victoria, Reve Fund, Webster Fund, sub-funds of Australian Communities Foundation, Besen Family Foundation, Inner North Community Foundation, Brian Davis Charitable Foundation, Banksia Gardens Community Services, Arts House, supporters Amy Hubbard and Crispin Butteriss and Merri-bek City Council.

 Connect with us